turtle0x1/LxdMosaic/README.md

 When first accessing the web application it will ask you about your "trust password" which is the password you set in the last command

-## Docker

-Docker was supported until the 0.1 release where a node server was added and I frankly didn't have the energry to keep it up to date!

-You should install this in a container or a VM!
 ## Install script
-**Warning this installs apache, mysql-server, php, git and other dependecies its best to run in a container or an empty vm to avoid clutering your system**
+**Warning this installs apache, docker, mysql-server, php, git and other dependecies its best to run in a container or an empty vm to avoid clutering your system**

 In examples you will find an bash script called install_with_clone.sh this will handle the installation of dependecies and setup this program.

-Once you have run the script you should launch your browser and go to https://host_setup_run_on_ip or you can add the hosts ip to your host file with the name lxd.local,

 It handles the cloning of the repository so you can just do;